AldeineRielCruz/NEULibScan-Attendance/README.md

               <p className="text-xs text-muted-foreground">{user?.email}</p>
 </CardContent>
 ```
-- This Card Element checks if there any entries on the database.
+- This Card Element checks if there are any entries on the database.
 If there's none, its labeled 'No entries', if there is the label states: 'Recently'
 ```javascript
   <CardHeader className="flex flex-row items-center justify-between pb-2 space-y-0">
               <CardTitle className="text-sm font-medium">Latest Entry</CardTitle>